-Diet culture focuses a lot on external stuff like how pretty the food is, what claims are on the label (how many things it’s free of) , if it has less of stuff in it , limiting “bad” food like sugar, and I don’t have to support diet culture (because let me be clear- I do not support) but I can still eat foods that are marketed in that light if that food satisfies my internal cues.
+Diet culture focuses a lot on external stuff like how pretty the food is, what claims are on the label (how many things it’s free of) , if it has less of stuff in it , limiting “bad” food like sugar, and I don’t have to support diet culture (because let me be clear- I do not support) but I can still eat foods that are marketed in that light if that food satisfies me and comes from a place of peace.
 It doesn’t mean I’m not being an intuitive eater and that I’m crumbling under the diet culture pressure.
 No. It just means I’m eating.

 How I look at a granola marketed as Whole30, for example, is by taking the label off, pouring it in my hand or on my yogurt or in milk or whatever I’m doing it and then asking myself if I enjoyed that experience or if that granola did what I needed it to do.
 I’m not focused on what the label says unless it’s to see what’s in the food and use that as brain and body knowledge and then move on.